 Article Submissions

 The Buffalo Law Review welcomes unsolicited manuscripts on topics of contemporary legal significance.
 Text should be double or triple spaced.
 Footnotes should conform to the standards set forth in The Bluebook.
 Manuscripts cannot be returned unless accompanied by a self-addressed, postage-paid envelope.
-All editorial work is performed on IBM/DOS personal computers using Microsoft Word software.
+All editorial work is performed on Windows workstations using Microsoft Word software.

 The Buffalo Law Review reserves editorial privilege with regard to all matters of form, including but not limited to, diction, grammar, spelling, syntax and matters of convention, as well as with regard to the substantive accuracy of citations.